mharen/mharen.github.io/blog/2012/2012-11-building-digital-clock-without-flash-or.md

 ---

-As a continuation of yesterday’s post wherein I built an <a href="../2012/2012-11-building-analog-clock-without-flash-or.html">analog clock without flash or images</a>, I am going to do something *much easier* today: build a digital clock.
+As a continuation of yesterday’s post wherein I built an [analog clock without flash or images](../2012/2012-11-building-analog-clock-without-flash-or.html), I am going to do something *much easier* today: build a digital clock.
 This will be another component to the game I’m building for Thing1.

 Again, here’s where we’re headed: